ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: Performance Analysis of

-From Lemma \ref{lem:rcdelay} it is apparent that the latency of a $\act{read-config}$ action highly depends on the number of configurations installed, following the last finalized configuration as that was known by the process at the invocation of the \act{read-config} action.
-Let $\seqlen = \nu-\mu$ denote the number of newly installed configurations.
-Now let us examine when a new configuration gets inserted in the configuration sequence by a \act{reconfig} operation.
-By \ares{} a \act{reconfig} operation has four phases: (i) reads the latest configuration sequence, (ii) adds the new configuration at the end of the sequence, (iii) transfers the knowledge to the added configuration, and (iv) finalizes the added configuration.
+\begin{proof} In \ares{} a \act{reconfig} operation has four phases: $(i)$ $\act{read-config}(cseq)$, reads the latest configuration sequence, $(ii)$ $\text{\act{add-config}}(cseq, c)$, attempts to add the new configuration at the end of the global sequence $\mathcal{G}_L$, $(iii)$ $\text{\act{update-config}}(cseq)$, transfers the knowledge to the added configuration, and $(iv)$ $\text{\act{finalize-config}}(cseq)$ finalizes the added configuration.
 So, a new configuration is appended to the end of the configuration sequence (and it becomes visible to any operation) during the \act{add-config} action.
 In turn, the \act{add-config} action, runs a consensus algorithm to decide on the added configuration and then invokes a \act{put-config} action to add the decided configuration.
-Any operation that is invoked after the \act{put-config} action will observed the newly added configuration.
+Any operation that is invoked after the \act{put-config} action observes the newly added configuration.

 Notice that when multiple reconfigurations are invoked concurrently, then it might be the case that all participate to the same consensus instance and the configuration sequence is appended by a single configuration.
 The worst case scenario happens when all concurrent reconfigurations manage to append the configuration sequence by their configuration.
 In brief, this is possible when the \act{read-config} action of each \act{reconfig} operation appears after the \act{put-config} action of another \act{reconfig} operation.